lucianohgo/lucianohgo.com/content/book-summaries/the-making-of-a-manager/en-US.md

 group.

 Environments that feel safe, supportive, and nonjudgmental help people find their voice.
-It is easier to share when you see verone else doing the same versus just one or two talkative people.
+It is easier to share when you see when every one else doing the same versus just one or two talkative people.
 Or, when somebody asked for my opinion because she was genuinely curious or when we have a good enough relationship with the other folks resent to know that they wouldn't *actually* think we are incompetent, even if we say something stupid.

 If you are a meeting organizer you will get better results if you can get your entire group to contribute.
 This is why it's so important to foster a welcoming